realworldocaml/mdx/README.md

 ### Pre-processing

-`mdx pp` allows to transform a markdow file into a valid OCaml file, which can be passed to OCaml using the `-pp` option.
+`mdx pp` allows to transform a markdown file into a valid OCaml file, which can be passed to OCaml using the `-pp` option.